dtx-company/shared-github-workflows/docs/composite-actions.md

-# shared-github-workflows
+# Composite Actions

-Reusable GitHub Actions workflows.
+Reusable composite actions.

 ## How to Use